 Wholesale suppliers are another quality source of affordable wine for business owners.
 If you’ve always wondered, “Where do bars buy liquor?”
 It’s often from wholesalers.
-Knowing how to find wholesalers is a necessary skill for this stage of your business.
-You can browse wholesale directories and read up on how to buy wholesale goods.
+Knowing how to find vendors is a necessary skill for this stage of your business.
+You can browse a wholesale directory and read up on how to buy wholesale goods.
 Learn everything else you need to know about this industry in our wholesale management guide.

 Think About Your Branding

 Wine is an industry with a lot of opportunity, but because there are so many wine sellers already, you need to stand out.
 It’s no longer enough to have a great product when customers can easily browse hundreds of wine brands at the grocery store.
 You can use America’s wine lists to jumpstart your branding if you’re feeling stuck.

 Your case of wine should have one or more distinct characteristics.
 Flavor is important, but so is your eCommerce packaging.
 Some customers will select a wine because the bottle or packaging looks exciting to them.

 Many wine drinkers tend to be higher income, interested in excellence, and focused on quality.
 Use these characteristics and those found in the best wine lists to guide the type of wine you want to sell.
 You can also use the following to clarify how you want to be seen by customers:

 - What kind of imagery and wording best represent my wine?